 Inbound Link: A link from another website directed to yours, also known as a “backlink.”

-Industry 4.0: Also known as “The Fourth Industrial Revolution” where we are seeing a rapid change to technologies, societal-wide patterns, processes, and industries.
-More about Industry 4.0 here, or you can read about a piece about innovation and the accelerating pace of change and innovation.
+Industry 4.0: Also known as “The Fourth Industrial Revolution,” where we see a rapid change in technologies, societal-wide patterns, processes, and industries.
+More about Industry 4.0 here, or you can read a piece about innovation and the accelerating pace of change and innovation.

-Inverted-pyramid writing style: a type of writing style in which an article starts with the most important information.
+Inverted-pyramid writing style: a type of writing style in which an article starts with the most critical information.
 (NNGroup)

 IP Address: This series of numbers and periods represents the unique numeric address for each Internet user.